sergiogg-ops/FAKEnHATE/README.md

         - Learning rate: 5e-6
         - Batch size: 16
         - Learning rate scheduler: linear (0.6-1)
-3. Add new data to the corpus:
+3. Add new data to the corpus with the addition folder scripts:
     - Fake or unreliable news from https://hrashkin.github.io/factcheck.html, hoax labelled samples.
 This dataset doesn't contain any title so, to avoid biases, we have artifically generated them by using a Flan-T5 model.
     - Reliable news from https://osf.io/snpcg/ (LOCO dataset)